-Twenty-four Caucasian male patients with stable COPD (eight moderate and sixteen severe patients) [17] and ten healthy male age-matched sedentary controls were recruited on an out-patient basis.
-Moderate and severe COPD were defined in accordance with the Global Initiative for Obstructive Lung Disease (GOLD) guidelines [17].
-All subjects underwent thoracotomy for a localized lung neoplasm.
+In total, 24 Caucasian male patients with stable COPD (eight moderate and 16 severe patients) [17] and 10 healthy male agematched sedentary controls were recruited on an out-patient basis (see online supplementary material for additional information).
+Moderate and severe COPD were defined in accordance with the Global Initiative for Chronic Obstructive Lung Disease guidelines [17].
+All subjects underwent thoracotomy for a localised lung neoplasm.
 All patients were clinically stable at the time of the study.
 Eight COPD patients (three moderate and five severe) also participated in a former study aimed at assessing the associations between oxidative stress and respiratory muscle dysfunction in COPD [14].
-The current investigation was designed in accordance with both the ethical standards on human experimentation in our institution and the World Medical Association guidelines for research on human beings.
+The current investigation was designed in accordance with both the ethical standards on human experimentation of the IMIM-Hospital del Mar (Barcelona, Spain) and the World Medical Association guidelines for research on human beings.
 The Ethics Committee on Human Investigation at IMIM-Hospital del Mar approved all experiments.
 Informed written consent was obtained from all individuals.

-Nutritional and Functional Assessment
+Nutritional and functional assessment

-Nutritional evaluation included body mass index and analytical parameters.
+Nutritional evaluation included body mass index (BMI) and analytical parameters.
 Both pulmonary and respiratory muscle functions were evaluated.